To view all the features of this site, please update your Flash player.

 —Julie Metzger, Nurse Consultant at Seattle Children's Hospital

-"It's heartbreaking to see that girls who are young enough to be my own children aren't facing, a generation later, a world any more accomodating to their needs as the one I grew up in.
-But it's also strangely stirring in a way, too...in a culture that values the stories of boys and men more than those of girls and women, here are the voices of girls and women in all their complicated and human glory."
+"In a culture that values the stories of boys and men more than those of girls and women, here are the voices of girls and women in all their complicated and human glory."

 —MaryAnn Johanson, The Flick Filosopher

-"GOING ON 13 brings the need for youth programs and positive female role models into sharp relief."
+"...Brings the need for youth programs and positive female role models into sharp relief."

 Lindsay E. White, Eureka!
 Internship Coordinator, Girls Inc. of Alameda County